 Microstructure and morphology analysis of pearl, HA, p/CaP composite particles and bioactive scaffolds were performed using a JEOL JSM-7800F Scanning Electron Microscope (SEM) instrument (Field Emission SEM, JEOL Ltd., Tokyo, Japan).
 Prior to imaging, samples were mounted into 12.5 aluminium stubs using the double-sided carbon adhesive tabs (12 mm), and sputter-coated with gold powder (5 nm) once.

-For particle samples, before imaging, powders were dried in oven at 80 ℃ for 48 hours and stuck to carbon tabs on aluminium.
+For particle samples, before imaging, powders were dried in an oven at 80 ℃ for 48 hours and stuck to carbon tabs on aluminium.
 For scaffold samples, all specimens were dried in oven at 40 ℃ for 48 hours, then sectioned to permit analysis of cross-sections, top surfaces and bottom surfaces, respectively.
 Then, on each stub, three different surface scaffolds from the same sample were mounted horizontally to improve the electrical conductivity and to facilitate detailed imaging.

 2.4.4 Porosity analysis